Home Warranty Class Action Lawsuit Settlement

 During the settlement of two lawsuits against AHS in which the company was accused of paying kickbacks to real estate brokers to promote their service plans, the company was allegedly trying to protect the brokers and agents from any legal responsibilities.

-American Home Shield –the nation’s largest provider of home warranties –has declined that the payments it made to real estate brokers to market its products violated the Real Estate Settlement Procedures Act, or RESPA.
+On that subject, American Home Shield, the nation’s largest provider of home warranties, has stated that the payments they made to real estate brokers to market its products, did not violate the Real Estate Settlement Procedures Act, or RESPA.

-The company admitted no wrongdoing when it currently agreed to pay up to $26 million to determine allegations that the payments violated RESPA as they were planned to reward brokers and agents for referring business to the company.
+The company admitted to no wrongdoing but has currently agreed to pay up to $26 million to determine allegations that the payments violated RESPA.

-AHS put an optimistic spin on the settlement and released brokers and agents from liability.
+AHS put an optimistic spin on the settlement and released brokers and agents involved from any form of liability.
 This supported the company’s position as its current broker compensation program; ProConnect is in accordance with RESPA guidelines and regulations.